 - Rent a car – My insurance wouldn’t cover the cost of a rental to replace a stolen truck – just a stolen car.
 The van was considered a truck.
 Secondly, mileage put on a rental would be over 5000.
 This was in the days before free unlimited mileage.

-- Buy another car – Seemed like the only alternative.
+- Buy another van – Seemed like the only alternative.
 Chicago PD almost guaranteed me that a stolen conversion van would never be found – not in one place anyway.

-I bought a pre-owned conversion van from a Ford dealer, Chicago.
-It was older and not as nice, but it would do for finishing the vacation.
+The new “preowned” van was older and not as nice, but it would do for finishing the vacation.
 It was a two-toned white Econoline with burgundy trim and matching crushed velvet interior.
 Yuk!
 I picked up the kids in our new (old) van and we drove through the Midwest dark to St. Paul.

 I soon realized the air conditioning didn’t work.
-There were also all kinds of wires running under the dash – obviously, some homemade electronics.
+There were also all kinds of wires running under the dash – obviously, some electric install done by the previous owner.
 The television stopped working shortly after we left Chicago.
-The blinds torn off and stereo tape player chewed up three tapes.
+The blinds were shortly torn off the windows, and stereo tape player chewed up three tapes.
 My heart was sinking, the kids were complaining.
 I kept talking about the mall.
 They finally fell asleep.

 We got into our hotel in St. Paul at 10 am the next morning.
 When we got out of the van, my son Dominic said, “Mom, this van is pink.
 Did you know that?”

 Oh, my God!
 I had bought a pink vehicle.
+I thought it was WHITE with burgundy trim — but alas… it was pink – pastel pink.
 I felt so cheap.
 All I needed now was a pimp and blinds for the windows.
 Mental images of this van’s prior life made me sick.
 It was dark outside when I bought it.
 I didn’t detect the faint pastel pink color.
 The kids were mortified (except Lara who liked that we had a pink van).
 Me?
-Mental breakdown approaching.
+No sleep, high anxiety, mental breakdown approaching.

 But … I managed to pull myself together.
-I sent my teenagers to the Mall with Lara and decided to ditch the van.
+I sent my teenagers to the largest shopping mall in America with Lara and decided to ditch the van.
 With no sleep in 36 hours, I drove to Apple Ford in Minneapolis and explained the whole catastrophe to a nice salesman who assured me that they could trade in the van for another pre-owned vehicle.
 I opted for a Ford Bronco.
 It was a little smaller, no TV, $5000 more, but everything worked.

 I left my sleazy pink van at Apple Ford and drove back to the hotel in a slick, forest green Ford Bronco that I imagined was previously owned by an L.L.
 Bean sort of guy who loved the outdoors and wore a lot of khaki colored clothes.

 I was asleep for two hours before my hotel room phone rang.
 It was the young finance guy from Apple Ford asking me to bring the Bronco back.
-It seemed Ford Motor Credit couldn’t complete the deal because it would take 3 days to get a clear title for the pink van.
+It seemed Ford Motor Credit couldn’t complete the deal because it would take 3 days to get a clear title for the pink van (which was also financed by Ford Motor Credit).
 The deal was a non-deal.
 I told the finance guy to “Bite me.”
 I said I had a temporary registration, the keys and the van, and paperwork glitches weren’t my problem.
 I hung up.

 An hour later the phone rang again.
 It was the same finance guy saying he was going to lose his job if I didn’t return the car.
 He begged me.
 I caved.
-I drove my beautiful, forest green Ford Bronco that I had secretly named “Hunter” back to the dealership.
+I drove my beautiful, forest green Ford Bronco back to the dealership.
 With disgust I took back my pimp ride.

-I went to pick up the kids at the Mall.
-After we ate dinner, I lost my 14 year old.
+I met my kids at the Mall, and just after dinner, I lost my 14 year old.
 You would not believe what you have to go through to retrieve a lost child from that monster of a complex.
 Working with Mall of America security, I watched a line of live-video monitors broadcasting various spots in the mall, and responded to officers on the monitors saying – “is this him? … is that him?…” I was thinking, I could say yes to any number of kids, how would they know?
 How secure is this?
 Then I thought, who’d say yes to collect the wrong teenager?
 It’s bad enough to have to say yes to get back the right one.

 After about an hour they found him in a music store, not at all worried about his frantic mother.